-- Link description - Will do directly underneath the headline and is designed to finish up the thought of the headline while giving a little more information and reinforcing your offer.
+- Link description - Will go directly underneath the headline and is designed to finish up the thought of the headline while giving a little more information and reinforcing your offer.

-- Call to Action Button - 9 different options.
+- Call to Action Button - There are 9 different options on Facebook.
 Just choose the most relevant toward your offer.